Fireside #4

 John 1:6-11

-Some of you tonight are new to our Fireside gatherings.
+Some of you here tonight are new to our Fireside gatherings.
 We especially want to welcome you and thank you for the courage you mustered up to drive out here, especially after this morning's snowfall!
-And as you might suspect, we will not be going outside afterward to the campfire area, but will gather in the den for music just like last month.
+And as you might suspect, we will not be going outside afterward to the campfire area, but will gather in the den for music and fellowship just like we did last month.

 Why do you think this is important to John?